 How to find The British Museum: The main entrance to the BM is on Great Russell Street.
 The nearest Tube stations are Tottenham Court Road or Russell Square.

 2. Hyde Park

 The former hunting park of Henry VIII, Hyde Park is home to a number of Instagrammable attractions.
 One of my favourites is the Italian Garden.

-How to find it: Hyde Park is served by the following Tube stations
+How to find Hyde Park: The park is served by the following Tube stations

 - Lancaster Gate